 The steering shaft assembly consists of two pieces.
 A solid upper shaft where the steering wheel hub attaches and a tubular lower shaft where the steering column flange attaches.
 They are held together by injected plastic.
-If the plastic has been sheared and the overall length of the steering shaft assembly measures less (or more) than 37.49 inches you might consider pulling the shafts apart and reassembling them with a dab of epoxy glue on the solid upper shaft in the area of the injected plastic.
+If the plastic has been sheared and the overall length of the steering shaft assembly does not measure 37.49 inches you might consider pulling the shafts apart and reassembling them with a dab of epoxy glue on the solid upper shaft in the area of the injected plastic.

 With respect to pulling the steering shafts apart, you will probably find that they only extend so far but then abruptly will not pull apart any further.
 It is probable that the solid upper shaft had the end inside the assembly staked over.
-With the shaft assembly out of the steering column you may need to "slam pull" the two shafts to peen over the stake and get the two shaft to slide apart.
+With the shaft assembly out of the steering column you may need to "slam pull" the two shafts to peen over the stake and get the two shafts to slide apart to reach the pad of injected plastic.
 To provide for an easier reassembly of the two shafts use a file to manicure the stake on the solid shaft after it is apart.

-Now is a good time to check that the index (or chisel) mark on the very end of the upper shaft is aligned with the notch that is machined across the splines on the lower shaft.
+If the upper and lower steering shafts have been apart, now is a good time to check that the index (or chisel) mark on the very end of the upper shaft is in line with the notch that is machined across the splines on the lower shaft.